gadhagod/GadhaBot/README.md

 <p>You can invite this bot to any server.
 To invite, you click <a href="https://discord.com/oauth2/authorize?client_id=714911868455747629&permissions=0&scope=bot">here</a> or type !invite in a server that it is already in. </p>

 <h2>Environment</h2>
 <p>Environment variables are used for security purposes.
 You don't want people seeing your email credentials or your bot token.
-If someone gets your bot token, they have full control over your bot.<br>
+If someone gets your bot token, they have full control over your bot.</p>
-  <b>Windows</b><br>
+  <p><b>Windows</b><br>
 Change the value of the environment variables to your email credentials and your bot token.
 Make sure there are no spaces between <kbd>=</kbd> and the other characters next to it. </p>

 ```